Windsurfing: a spiritual sport

 10. The sailor may experience absorption into sailing, and his/her focus of awareness is on windsurfing alone;

-Henrik Beyer underlines that "sport psychology has studied the ideal performance state for athletes," and "not surprising, the ideal state for performance seems to be similar to that which is experienced in the "flow."
+Henrik Beyer underlines that "sport psychology has studied the ideal performance state for athletes," and "not surprisingly, the ideal state for performance seems to be similar to that which is experienced in the "flow."

 "For a windsurfer to perform at his/her very best, there should be no fear involved when sailing, and the sailor should not analyze or think about the technical aspect of the next technique," concludes Beyer.